wafflestomper/Scheduler_v2/progress_log.md

 This fix ensures that administrators can properly assign students to sections and clear section assignments when needed.

+## May 8, 2023
+Completed a significant refactoring of the section registration system to improve code organization and maintainability.
+The main changes include:

+1. Reduced file sizes by breaking down large source files into smaller, more focused modules:
+   - Moved the LanguageCourseForm class to forms.py
+   - Created section_registration_utils.py for utility functions related to section registration
+   - Created balance_assignment.py for the section assignment algorithm

+2. Improved template organization:
+   - Created partial templates for section registration components
+   - Split the large section_registration.html template into smaller, reusable components
+   - Improved readability and maintainability of HTML templates

+3. Simplified views:
+   - Reduced the size of the section_registration_views.py file by ~60%
+   - Made views more focused with single responsibilities
+   - Improved API endpoint organization

+These changes maintain all existing functionality while making the codebase more maintainable and easier to understand.
+No new features were introduced, but the code structure is now more organized and follows better software engineering practices.

 ## Next Steps

 ### UI Improvements